better-internet/radworks-docs/docs/understanding-radicle/faq.md

 have it as a daemon right now, check out how the [seed][si] is implemented, and try to run your own.

-## Is it possible to open radicle URIs directly in Upstream?
+## Is it possible to launch Upstream via links on the web?
 Yes, as of Upstream v0.1.13 we support opening links to Radicle projects in Upstream.
 Clicking the following link will launch Upstream and navigate to the specified project: